us4useu/arrus/docs/content/examples.matlab.rst

                              'txInvert',         false );

 The above example shows how to create the CustomTxRxSequence object with a complete set of input parameters.
 First 11 parameters are obligatory, others are optional.

+**Interchangeability of parameters**

 For your convenience:

 * txApertureCenter [m] can be replaced with txCenterElement [elem],
 * rxApertureCenter [m] can be replaced with rxCenterElement [elem],
 * rxDepthRange [m] can be replaced with rxNSamples [samp].

+**Scalar/vector parameters, sequence length**

 The following parameters can be scalars or vectors: